Enet4/rust-tropes/rust-tropes.md

 The brackets, empty tuples and comma resemble an owl's head.

+## Pre-Poop Your Pants (PPYP)

+In unsafe code, preemptively guarantee that a panic or incorrect API usage in safe code will result in logical errors rather than undefined behaviour.
+See [Pre-Pooping Your Pants With Rust](https://cglab.ca/~abeinges/blah/everyone-poops/#pre-pooping-your-pants)

 ## rewrite in Rust

 Also known as _rewrite it in Rust_ (RIIR).
 A proposition or idea of porting existing software to Rust.
 See also [Rust Evangelism Strike Force](#rust-evangelism-strike-force).